InWorldz-Viewer/llqtwebkit/README-Qt-mac.txt

 ln -s $QTDIR QTDIR

+build the "llwebkitlib" configuration of the "llmozlib2" target (note especially: the default configuration is "Release".
+Be sure to specify "llwebkitlib" as the configuration):

+xcodebuild -project llmozlib2.xcodeproj -target llmozlib2 -configuration llwebkitlib

+6) build ubrowser with xcode:

+Get the GLUI Framework (the one tested to work is at http://lukecyca.com/wp-content/uploads/2008/12/GLUI-Framework-2.35.tgz)

+run "update-mac-symbols.sh"

+./update-mac-symbols.sh

 build the "Release" configuration of the "llmozlib2" target:

 xcodebuild -project llmozlib2.xcodeproj -target llmozlib2 -configuration Release

-6) build ubrowser with xcode:
+now build ubrowser

 cd tests/ubrowser
 xcodebuild -project ubrowser.xcodeproj -target ubrowser -configuration Release